ribhavb/llm-sparsification-boser/report.md

 (Details on these tasks and others in the GLUE benchmark can be found here: https://docs.google.com/spreadsheets/d/1BrOdjJgky7FfeiwC_VDURZuRPUFUAz_jfczPPT35P00/edit#gid=0)

+As a note, I ended up skimping out on full blown 1B LLM's, as I only got my hands on the polaris machine very late, and my local machine could only handle moderately sized models.

 ## Intial Parameter Analyses
 ![gpt2_total](./src/images/gpt2_weights.png)